kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     // The health status category.
 REQUIRED.
     VolumeHealthErrorType status = 1;

     // A brief CamelCase machine-parseable reason.
-OPTIONAL.
+REQUIRED.
+    // Together with status, reason forms the unique identity of
+    // an entry: the Plugin MUST NOT return multiple
-    // Used for grouping volumes with similar conditions in
+    // VolumeHealthEntry messages for the same volume with the
-    // dashboards and CLI displays.
+    // same (status, reason) combination.
     string reason = 2;

     // A user-friendly description.
 OPTIONAL.